Dry weather likely to prevail over most parts of country

-Dry weather is likely to prevail over most parts of the country, while hot in southern parts during the next twelve hours.
+Dry weather is likely to prevail over most parts of the country, while hot in southern parts during daytime during the next twelve hours.

-However, partly cloudy weather with rain, wind and thunderstorm is likely at isolated places in Gilgit Baltistan.

 Temperature of some major cities recorded this morning:

-Islamabad sixteen degree centigrade, Lahore twenty-three, Karachi twenty-eight, Peshawar and Muzaffarabad eighteen, Quetta elven, Gilgit ten and Murree thirteen degree centigrade.
+Islamabad fifteen degree centigrade, Lahore twenty-two, Karachi twenty-eight, Peshawar nineteen, Quetta and Murree thirteen, Gilgit ten and Muzaffarabad sixteen degree centigrade.

-According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather is expected in Srinagar, Pulwama, Shopian and Baramula, while dry weather in Jammu, Leh and Anantnag.
+According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Srinagar, Jammu, Leh, Pulwama Anantnag, Shopian and Baramula.

 Temperature recorded this morning:

-Srinagar, Pulwama and Shopian eleven degree centigrade, Jammu twenty, Leh four, Baramula and Anantnag ten degree centigrade.
+Srinagar, Pulwama and Baramula eleven degree centigrade, Jammu twenty-one, Leh five, Anantnag ten and Shopian twelve degree centigrade.